What Is a Software Bill of Materials, and How Does It Relate to EA?

 The triage process for the Heartbleed exposure was unwieldy and painstaking, and wider SBOM adoption at the time would have eased remediation of the wider damage caused.
 Had an organization like the Cybersecurity and Infrastructure Security Agency (CISA) had access to SBOM information on OpenSSL, a more immediate assessment of the sprawl could have led to a more targeted response and potentially enabled proactive investment and security before the incident.

-a person using a laptop to find out what is sbom
+a person using a laptop to find out what a software bill of materials is

 Overview of the Regulatory Landscape in the US